Why an Adjustable Bed May be the Sleep Solution You Need

 In addition to the convenience of an adjustable bed, as a sleep physician, I appreciate how an adjustable base can help with a variety of health conditions or poor sleeping habits, including:

-For those that sleep as quietly as a freight train, an adjustable bed may be just what you (and perhaps your bed partner) have been waiting for.
+For those that sleep as quietly as a freight train, an adjustable bed frame may be just what you (and perhaps your bed partner) have been waiting for.
 If you snore, gravity is not your friend.
 When lying on your back, gravity pulls the tongue and palate towards the back of your airway, thereby causing it to narrow.
 The more narrow your airway, the more likely you are to snore.
-But, a slight elevation to your neck and head can alleviate some of gravity’s pull, thereby allowing for a more open airway and a quieter night of sleep.
+But, a slight elevation to your neck and head can alleviate some of gravity's pull, allowing for a more open airway and a quieter night of sleep.

 Reflux can make it difficult to get quality rest due to persistent pain and discomfort.
 Although gravity is not your friend when it comes to snoring, it is your friend when fighting reflux because gravity helps keep stomach acid and food in your stomach and out of your esophagus.
 Unfortunately, when you lie in a completely reclined position, gastric contents are no longer under the pull of gravity and can easily move into the esophagus causing the discomfort of reflux.
 A slight upward tilt on the bed is one of the few proven ways to actually help improve reflux symptoms.